Providence Island colony

-The Providence Island colony was established in 1630 by English Puritans on Providence Island, located in the Bay of Moskitia.
+The Providence Island colony was established in 1630 by English Puritans on Providence Island.
 It was founded and controlled by a group of English investors, the Providence Island Company.

 Although intended to be a model Puritan colony engaged in agriculture, it also functioned as a base for privateers operating against Spanish ships and settlements in the region.
 In 1641, Spanish and Portuguese forces, after two previous attempts, finally penetrated the harbour's defences and captured the colony.
 The Spanish removed all the English settlers from the island but kept the structures.
 This garrison was maintained on the island, now called Santa Catalina again, until 1666.

 Location

 Isla de Providencia, the adjacent Santa Catalina island, and four smaller islands lie within a wide lagoon surrounded by a massive coral reef.
 They are the visible part of a stratovolcano that rises from the sea floor, extinct for the last four million years.
 The total area of the islands is 18 km2.

 Providencia is 6.5 by 4 km.
 Santa Catalina island to the north is 1.5 by 1.25 km.
 Providencia has a central peak 360 m high, from which spines run down to the sea enclosing fertile valleys.
 Temperatures are around 29 °C all year.
 Easterly trade winds are normal during all seasons, bringing the most rain in the autumn.
 Summers are relatively dry.
 The surrounding coral reefs make the approach difficult for those who do not know the waters.
 The two larger islands were once one, called Santa Catalina by the Spanish, but some time between 1635 and 1641, the colonists cut a neck of land between them to make a secure retreat on what is now the small island of Santa Catalina.